wikipathways/reactome2gpml-converter/README.md

 Eclipse is used as Java IDE

-After set up the project in Eclipse, you need to install a local Reactome database for easy test.
+After setting up the project in Eclipse, you need to install a local Reactome database for easy test.
 You can download a public release database from http://www.reactome.org/download.

-Start testing with these two methods in class org.reactome.sgml.ReactomeToGPML2013Converter.
+The conversion is performed by the convertPathway method in class org.reactome.sgml.ReactomeToGPML2013Converter.
 You may have to provide your correct database connection information for class MySQLAdaptor().

-      ** testSingleConvert()

-      ** testConvert()